ReactBricks/react-inline-edit-async/README.md

 For the `select` input type is really important that the provided `value` (and the key corresponding to the `valueKey` are strings to enable pre-selecting the correct option.)

-## A more complex example
+### A more complex example
+Soon available on CodeSandbox...

 # API

 RIEC exposes just one component (`InlineEditProps`) and the "enum" object `InputType`.

-## InlineEdit and InputType
+## TypeScript interface

-I think that it's useful to see the TypeScript interface of the InlineEdit component, even if you don't use TypeScript.
+I think that it's useful to see the TypeScript interfaces, even if you don't use TypeScript, because they are very clear and concise.

 ```ts
 interface InlineEditProps {